SCW-Aberystwyth/HackyHour/index.md

 ## Who is running this?

 This event is being run by Colin Sauze (cos@aber.ac.uk) who works as a Research Software Engineer for the Super Computing Wales project (http://supercomputing.wales).

+## Is there a Facebook or Eventbrite page for this?

+There's no need to RSVP for this,  but if you want to use Facebook or Eventbrite to trigger reminders for yourself then go to